 "We, who are of a deep-rooted tradition of learning and letters, write simply because we must, simply." – Ali Kinteh

 Published by Rogue Press - May 24, 2022.

 Dean Anthony is a tenured English Literature professor.
 He is revered by his students for his charismatic style of 'jousting' with the text.
-By night, he is destitute and homeless, riddled with debt, shunned by everyone.
+But by night, he is destitute and homeless, riddled with debt.

 Can his reevaluation of ethics and the virtues of yesteryear save him in the modern world?